 BitTorrent vs uTorrent in Terms of Features

 Again, there is uTorrent and BitTorrent do not differ much if at all in this regard.
-They both have the same settings and allow you to customise any bandwidth limits for yourself.
+They both have the same settings and allow you to customize any bandwidth limits for yourself.
 They will both offer some improved functionality if you take them up on their paid versions but for many, the free versions are more than good enough themselves.

 Which is the Most Popular? uTorrent or BitTorrent?